rootwork/rootwork.org/hugo/content/blog/2011-08-05/index.md

 ["an abuse of power"](https://www.zephoria.org/thoughts/archives/2011/08/04/real-names.html):

 > The people who most heavily rely on pseudonyms in online spaces are those who
 > are most marginalized by systems of power.
-“Real names” policies aren’t
+"Real names" policies aren't
-> empowering; they’re an authoritarian assertion of power over vulnerable
+> empowering; they're an authoritarian assertion of power over vulnerable
 > people.

 The Geek Feminism Wiki has an extensive entry on